Tag Archives: DARPA

 • Part 1, Revision 3, 26 August 2021: Added 34 new articles, split the existing Helistat article into five articles and the Aereon article into two articles, and expanded and reorganized the graphic tables.
 Also updated 23 existing articles.
 Part 1 now had 77 articles.

 • Part 1, Revision 4, 12 February 2022: Added 12 new articles, split the existing Airlander article into two updated articles (prototype, production), moved Halo to Part 3, expanded the graphic tables and updated 17 additional existing articles.
+A detailed summary of changes incorporated in Part 1 Rev 4 is listed here.
 Part 1 now had 89 articles.

 • Part 1, Revision 5, 10 March 2022: Added 2 new articles, split rigid & semi-rigid airships in the graphic tables, and updated 58 existing articles.
 With this revision, all Part 1 linked articles have been updated in February or March 2022.
+A detailed summary of changes incorporated in Part 1 Rev 5 is listed here.
 Part 1 now has 91 articles.

 • Part 1, Revision 6, 17 March 2024: This revision includes a major reorganization of Parts 1 & 2 to better aggregate airships and unpowered aerostats by type, with a corresponding reorganization of the graphic tables.
 Over the past two years, 15 new articles were added to Part 1 and 28 articles were updated.
 In the final changes for Rev. 6, several articles were moved between Parts 1 & 2.
+A detailed summary of changes incorporated in Part 1 Rev 6 is listed here.
 Part 1 now has 107 articles.

 New articles: